 If Statius replaces Vergil in Purgatorio 22 when he appropriates for himself (albeit in modified form) the name poeta, the final displacement is accomplished by Dante, when he becomes the only poeta of the last canticle, announcing in Paradiso 25 that he shall return as poet to Florence to receive the laurel crown.
 Although that hope was never fulfilled, the impact of the phrase “ritornerò poeta” remains undiminished at a textual level, since it reveals the arc Dante has inscribed into his poem through the restricted use of the word poeta: the poetic mantle passes from the classical poets, essentially Vergil, to a transitional poet, whose Christianity is disjunct from his poetic practice (and hence the verse in Purgatorio 22 with its neat caesura: “Per te poeta fui, per te cristiano” [73]), to the poet whose Christian faith is a sine qua non of his poetics.
 (Dante’s Poets, p.
 269)

-[45] The poetic genealogy that is inscribed into the Commedia reveals the arc of poetic history moving from Vergil to Statius to Dante himself.
+[40] The poetic genealogy that is inscribed into the Commedia reveals the arc of poetic history moving from Vergil to Statius to Dante.
 It is this arc that I attempt to capture in the sub-titles of chapter 3 of Dante’s Poets: “Vergil: Poeta fui” (“I was a poet”, citing Inf.
 1.73), “Statius: Per te poeta fui” (“Through you I was a poet”, citing Purg.
 22.73), and “Dante: ritornerò poeta” (“I shall return as poet”, citing Par.
 25.8).
 This poetic genealogy, which is unfolded incrementally, works both to single out Vergil for special honor and ultimately to displace him.

-[46] The history that pierces the mythic penumbra of the Commedia’s overture is Roman history.
-The first historic moment of consequence that we encounter in this Christian poem belongs to classical antiquity, which is then sutured to contemporary Italy.
-Contemporary Italy — “Italia” of verse 106 (it is far from transparent what “Italia” signifies in the fourteenth century, as Dante is well aware) — is invoked as the “umile Italia” for which Vergilian heroes and heroines gave their lives in the past, in an uninterrupted continuum:
+[41] The history that pierces the mythic penumbra of the Commedia’s overture is Roman history.
+The first historic moment of consequence that we encounter in this Christian poem belongs to classical antiquity, which is immediately sutured to contemporary Italy.
+Contemporary Italy is invoked in the “umile Italia” (106) for which Vergilian heroes and heroines gave their lives in the past, leading forward in an uninterrupted continuum:

 Di quella umile Italia fia salute per cui morì la vergine Cammilla, Eurialo e Turno e Niso di ferute.
 (Inf.
 1.106-8)